komali2/blog/content/posts/taidong-indepth-tourism/index.md

 {{< figure src="supboss.jpg" alt="All of us getting some stand up paddleboard coaching" caption="We got some coaching from a teacher before we started." >}}

 After a brief lesson, we were strapped into some lifejackets and pushed out into the lake on our boards.
-We were all able to stand on our boards without too much trouble after only a few minutes of practice, after which we zipped all around the lake, stopping occassionally for our guide to teach us some new techniques or game.
-There was a couple Taiwanese people not a part of our tour.
-They were more interested in taking photos and hanging around, while the rest of us got roudy and spent our time shoving eachother off our boards, racing, and doing yoga.
+We were all able to stand on our boards without too much trouble after only a few minutes of practice, after which we zipped all around the lake, stopping occasionally for our guide to teach us some new techniques or game.
+There were a couple Taiwanese people not part of our tour.
+They were more interested in taking photos and hanging around, while the rest of us got rowdy and spent our time shoving eachother off our boards, racing, and doing yoga.

 {{< figure src="suppose.jpg" alt="Liana doing a yoga pose on a stand up paddleboard" caption="Yoga skills." >}}